yohasebe/monadic-chat/docs/faq-settings.md

 **Q**: Do I need an OpenAI API token to use Monadic Chat?

-**A**: Yes, an OpenAI API token is required not only for AI chat but also for speech recognition, speech synthesis, and creating text embeddings.
-Even if you primarily use APIs other than OpenAI for chat, such as Anthropic's Claude, an OpenAI API token is still necessary.
+**A**: An OpenAI API token is not necessarily required if you do not use functions such as speech recognition, speech synthesis, and text embedding.
+You can also use APIs such as Anthropic Claude, Google Gemini, Cohere Command R, and Mistral AI.

 ---